Creating session report templates

 2. Select Delete.

-Once created, session types will be available in:
+Once created, session categories will be available in:

 • Session creation forms